-According to business data platform Statista, there are currently around 12.2 million cats in the UK, an increase of around 4.7 million from the 7.5 million recorded the previous year.
-With cats becoming increasingly popular in households across the UK we look at how to best protect your cat should it require medical treatment due to an illness or injury.
+According to business data platform Statista, there are around 11 million cats in the UK in 2023.
+With cats being popular in households across the UK we look at how to best protect your cat should it require medical treatment due to an illness or injury.

 In this article, we take a look at cat insurance, including what it covers, how much it costs and whether cat insurance is worth it.
 We also look at the best cat insurance providers in the UK.
 If you have a dog at home you may also wish to look at the best dog insurance in the UK to compare some of the best dog insurance providers.

 What is cat insurance?

 Cat insurance is a pet insurance policy designed to cover your pet in the event of a large and unexpected veterinary bill.
 There are four main types of pet insurance and each type offers different levels of cover for your cat.
-We go into more detail below in the section titled "What are the different types of cat insurance here.
+We go into more detail below in the section titled "What are the different types of cat insurance?".

 With pet insurance for cats, you pay a monthly or annual premium to the insurer and then if you need to make a claim you pay an excess fee (which you will have selected at the start of the policy) and the insurer should cover the remaining veterinary fee costs up until the maximum veterinary fee amount.
 The best pet insurance you can buy for cats is a lifetime pet insurance policy.
 This is because it covers your cat for illness and injury for the duration of its life, which offers peace of mind as your pet ages.
 Some cat insurance policies such as time-limited pet insurance, impose time limits on how much you can claim but this type of policy can be more suitable if you do not want to pay a lot for your cat insurance premium.